 But in addition to log data, we knew our customers were working with metrics and traces and slowly but surely, they raised their voice asking for longer retention for Metrics and a better user experience.
 The open source tools they were using to analyze this data were difficult to scale and maintain, and at the same time, did not easily correlate with one another, inhibiting their engineers from getting the full picture of their production systems.

 We internally experienced issues similar to our customers.
 In the early days at Logz.io, we used Graphite to analyze metrics.
 Our engineers were pleased by the flexibility of this open source tool, its easy-to-use Grafana integration, and the freedom to build on open source.
 But scaling it was a big challenge.
 It required ongoing investments to configure, run, and manage and in addition, each Graphite deployment functioned as a point solution, remaining siloed and not correlating their analyses for broader visibility.

 So, as our needs and the needs of our customers grew, we knew it was time for our platform to grow as well.
-We set out on a journey to further extend our observability platform to include Metrics, basing it on a version of the popular open source tool, Grafana.
+We set out on a journey to further extend our observability platform to include metrics.

 But we’re not stopping there.
 Our product and engineering team is already hard at work to expand our observability platform to include Jaeger.
 For those who don’t know, Jaeger is considered, the world’s most popular open source tracing tool.
 I know many of our customers are waiting to get their hands on it, but this will take some more time.
 You’re welcome to join the waitlist for the beta in the meantime.